Smart Growth

 Smart Growth emphasizes Accessibility, meaning that the activities people use frequently are located close together.
 For this reason, the basic unit of planning is the local community, neighborhood or “village,” that is, a mixed-use, Walkable area, one-half to one mile in diameter, with commonly-used public services (shops, schools, parks, etc.) Clustered into a central commercial area.
 This is in contrast to conventional planning, which tends to emphasize mobility as a solution to transport problems, and so tends to plan communities at a larger scale which relies primarily on motor vehicle travel, with little consideration to pedestrian access.

 There is growing convergence of support for Smart Growth among a variety of professions and interest groups, ranging from transportation planners concerned with a variety of economic, social and environmental issues.
-For example transportation planners increasingly support Smart Growth as a way to improve Accessibility (ITE 2002), public officials support it as a way to reduce public infrastructure and service costs (Hirschhorn 2001), some people support it as a way to reduce environmental impacts, and others as a way to create more Livable communities.
+For example transportation planners increasingly support Smart Growth as a way to improve Accessibility (ITE 2002), public officials support it as a way to reduce public infrastructure and service costs, some people support it as a way to reduce environmental impacts, and others as a way to create more Livable communities.

 Smart Growth includes a number of individual policies and practices, such as those listed in the box below.
 Which are implemented and how they are applied depends on the specific situation.
 Smart Growth is a relatively recent concept (although many of its practices are old), and so is developing and evolving as practitioners gain experience.